“The Descendants” – The Antiscribe Appraisal

 One of the most singular qualities of Payne’s films are that they’re some of the more realistic fictional films you’re likely to see; they’re not realistic in the gritty, visceral sense of the word, though, as much they display refreshing authenticity.
 Payne’s characters and settings feel like real people and real places instead of the overly pristine simulacra common to mainstream filmmaking.
 The people inhabiting his films carry with them a few extra pounds and a few too many wrinkles.
 They wear the wrong clothes, the wrong makeup, and the wrong tan.
 They’re not always the best looking, and they’re not presented in the most flattering of situations.
 And most of all, they commonly display moments of genuine, often cringe-inducing awkwardness.
 They are, very simply, like us and everyone else we know.
 Payne’s known for often casting non-actors for his films, yet one of his great strengths lies in casting great actors capable of playing real people and setting them in a world that feels lived in.
 What perhaps proves most realistic about his characters, though, is that none of them are entirely right or wrong, good or bad.
 Matt King has been deeply, painfully betrayed, but he recognizes his complicity in his wife’s adultery, and that guilt tears him apart.
 His wife’s lover, too, isn’t a bad person, no matter how much Matt tries to make him into one; his worst actions are themselves a sharp contrast to his best intentions.

 Clooney’s sex symbol status and high celebrity profile too often distract from the fact that he’s honestly one of our greatest living film actors.
 The part of Matt King required someone who knows how to be a movie star and an actor: both a comforting, recognizable presence to whom we need no introduction, yet the nuanced, deeply moving performer who lets us inside the head of his character at all times.
 Clooney understands keenly how to do both, and for all the glamour he evokes in reality, he fits right in with Payne’s tapestry of authentic character-types.
-As his older daughter, Jones gives a particularly funny, smart, mature performance, playing to Clooney both comedic sidekick and emotional support.
-The film, overall, is a collection of small, expertly realized performances, beautifully realized.
+As his older daughter, Woodley gives a particularly funny, smart, mature performance, playing to Clooney both comedic sidekick and emotional support.
+The film, overall, is a collection of small, expert performances, beautifully realized.
 Lillard, greatly aged from his heyday years ago, brings a surprising amount of empathy to his small role, and Judy Greer has some very wonderful moments as his wife, whose reactions to her own husband’s infidelity differ from Matt’s, but are equally and believably painful.
-The perpetually underrated Robert Forster also has a fine, brief turn as Matt’s father-in-law, a gruff man whose fierce defense mechanisms hide very deep sorrows.
+The perpetually underrated Robert Forster also has a fine, brief turn as Matt’s father-in-law, a gruff man whose fierce defense mechanisms hide deep sorrows.

 The Hawaii of The Descendants stands as a character all its own, and a large aspect of Matt reconnecting with his children entails him reestablishing his own ancestral connection to the islands.
 This is a Hawaii that’s urban and suburban, tropical and temperate, modernized and industrialized, yet at all times painfully evocative of the natural world and rich culture that modernization and commercialism have irrevocably intruded on.
 The film’s soundtrack is entirely either Hawaiian music or other music performed in the Hawaiian style, and the melodies lovingly evoke the longing and unspoken nostalgia for a paradise that Matt has convinced himself is lost both to him and to everyone else.